seakerOner/seakcutils/README.md

 See `wait_group/README.md` for detailed usage examples and integration patterns.

 ---
+### Yield / Cooperative Tasks (`yield/`)

+> Note: This module only supports x86-64 processors.

+A minimal **cooperative multitasking runtime** for C, enabling functions to **pause and resume** at defined points without threads.
+This module serves as a foundation for async-like workflows and higher-level primitives such as futures or coroutines.

+- Key Features
+    - Run multiple tasks in a round-robin fashion.
+    - Explicit task yielding with yield().
+    - Lightweight context management with independent stacks.
+    - Wait for all tasks to complete via wait_for_tasks().

+See `async/README.md` for examples and more information.

+---
 ### Arenas (`arenas/`)

 Arena-style memory allocators for fast, predictable allocation patterns.